openstack/kolla-ansible/doc/source/admin/production-architecture-guide.rst

 A basic Kolla inventory consists of several types of nodes, known in Ansible as ``groups``.

+* Deployment - Host from which you're running kolla-ansible CLI

 * Control - Cloud controller nodes which host control services like APIs and databases.
 This group should have odd number of nodes for quorum.